molgenis/capice/README.md

 You could also use CAPICE through the [Singularity Container](https://download.molgeniscloud.org/downloads/vip/images/).

+---

+__Question:__
-- I'm getting
+ I'm getting
   a `AttributeError: Can't get attribute 'XGBoostLabelEncoder' on <module 'xgboost.compat' from 'capice/venv/lib/python(version)/site-packages/xgboost/compat.py'>` when loading in the model, what is going wrong?

+__Answer:__
 CAPICE has been further developed on Python3.8 and Python3.9, where installing xgboost 0.72.1 was unavailable other than forcing it.
-To fix this issue, XGBoost 0.90 can be used which is compatible with Python3.7, 3.8 and 3.9.
+To fix this issue, XGBoost 0.90 can be used which is compatible with Python3.4 and higher.

+---

+__Question:__
-- I'm trying to run CAPICE, but I'm getting the following error:
+I'm trying to run CAPICE, but I'm getting the following error:
   `xgboost.core.XGBoostError: XGBoost Library (libxgboost.dylib) could not be loaded.`

+__Answer:__
-This error is caused on (likely) OSX when the package "OpenMP" is not installed.
+This error is caused on (likely) macOS when the package "OpenMP" is not installed.
 Please install `libomp` to get XGBoost running.

+---

+__Question:__
-- I'm getting the following error: `ModuleNotFoundError: No module named 'sklearn'`, what is going wrong?
+I'm getting the following error: `ModuleNotFoundError: No module named 'sklearn'`.
+What is going wrong?

+__Answer:__
-"sklearn" is a module that should be installed when `scikit-learn` is installed.
-Either install `sklearn` manually though `pip install sklearn` or try to re-install scikit-learn.
+`sklearn` is a module that should be installed when `scikit-learn` is installed.
+Either install `sklearn` manually though `pip install sklearn` or try to re-install `scikit-learn`.

+---

+__Question:__
-- I'm getting the warning `/usr/local/lib/python3.8/dist-packages/joblib/_multiprocessing_helpers.py:45: UserWarning: [Errno 2] No such file or directory.  joblib will operate in serial mode warnings.warn('%s.  joblib will operate in serial mode' % (e,))` when using the CAPICE Singularity image, what's wrong?
+I'm getting the warning `/usr/local/lib/python3.8/dist-packages/joblib/_multiprocessing_helpers.py:45: UserWarning: [Errno 2] No such file or directory.  joblib will operate in serial mode warnings.warn('%s.  joblib will operate in serial mode' % (e,))` when using the CAPICE Singularity image.
+What's going wrong?

+__Answer:__
 This is likely due to the fact that the Singularity image searches for shared memory, which is different for Windows style operating systems.
 This means that any and all multiprocessing parts of CAPICE will perform in single threaded mode.
 Other than that, CAPICE should work just fine.

+---

+__Question:__
-- I want to use the [standalone SpliceAI](https://github.com/Illumina/SpliceAI) instead of the VEP plugin, is this possible?
+I want to use the [standalone SpliceAI](https://github.com/Illumina/SpliceAI) instead of the VEP plugin.
+Is this possible?

+__Answer:__
 We are investigating options to include the standalone SpliceAI since this requires a lot less resources for the precomputed scores that the VEP plugin uses.
 You could try to use it, but proceed at your own risk.